Piet Pieterszoon Hein: Dutch West India Company

 After capital had been raised for the Dutch West India Company, the company's directors, the Heeren XIX, devised the Groot Desseyn in October 1623.
 The plan was to first seize the capital of Brazil, São Salvador da Bahia (Salvador), and then the main Portuguese fort on the coast of Angola, São Paulo de Loanda (Luanda).
 In this way, the company would control both the lucrative sugar plantations in Brazil and the Atlantic slave trade.
 Control of the trade itself was necessary because of the high mortality rate from the plantations' harsh conditions and tropical diseases such as malaria.

-In the same year Piet Hein became vice-admiral of the new Dutch West India Company, and sailed to the West Indies the following year with a fleet of 26 ships and 3.300 men.
+In the same year, Hein became vice-admiral of the new Dutch West India Company, and sailed to the West Indies the following year with a fleet of 26 ships and 3,300 men.
 In Colonial Brazil, he briefly captured the settlement of Salvador, personally leading the assault on the sea fortress of that town.
-In August with a small and undermanned fleet he sailed for the African west coast and attacked a Portuguese fleet in the strongly defended bay of Luanda, but failed to capture any ships.
+In August, with a small and undermanned fleet, he sailed for the African west coast and attacked a Portuguese fleet in the strongly defended bay of Luanda, but failed to capture any ships.

-Privateering activity
+Privateering

 He then crossed the Atlantic Ocean again to try and capture merchant ships at the city of Vitória, but was defeated by resistance organized by the local citizenry with the assistance of the Portuguese garrison.
 After finding that Salvador had been recaptured by a large Spanish–Portuguese fleet, Hein returned home.
 The Dutch West India Company, pleased with Hein's leadership, placed him in command of a new squadron in 1626.
 In subsequent raids during 1627 at Salvador, he attacked and captured over 30 richly laden Portuguese merchant ships before returning to the Dutch Republic.